 This will show prospective employers that you are serious and committed to making a strong transition into nanny care.
 Some good resources for these types of classes include the International Nanny Association, the U.S. Nanny Association, or you can find these classes simply by doing a google search for the term “nanny classes”.
 Aside from nanny-specific certification courses, you could also consider taking additional courses in water safety, child development, positive discipline, special needs care, child nutrition, and cooking.

-Alright, everyone, I hope you found these tips helpful.
-If you have completed all of these tips, you will be officially ready to launch your nanny job search!
+We hope you found these tips helpful.
+Once you’ve worked through all of these steps, you’ll be officially ready to launch your nanny job search!